Arth-Singh-Chauhan/COA-Report-File-Sem-4/experiment_1.md

 **Observations**:

-• The half adder correctly computes the sum and carry for all input combinations.
+• The half adder correctly computes the sum and carry for all input combinations.\n
 • The full adder produces accurate results for all 8 input combinations, including carry-in.
 • The 4-bit adders correctly add two 4-bit numbers, with the final carry-out indicating overflow beyond 4 bits.
 • Circuits built with universal gates require more gates but demonstrate functional equivalence.